The Trap Door: Broadcast history

 In the UK, The Trap Door was originally aired during the mid-1980s on ITV in the afternoon children's programming line-up, and later went into repeats on Motormouth on Saturday mornings.
 Newer episodes were featured in Ghost Train, also on Saturday mornings.
 The show was aired again from 1996–2004 when it was broadcast by Channel 4 during early weekday mornings.
 It was repeated in 2004 on Nick Jr Classics, 2005 on Trouble and 2009 on POP, and it was also repeated on Channel 5.

-Both seasons are currently available on iTunes and Amazon Prime Video.
+Both seasons are currently available on iTunes, ITVX and Amazon Prime Video.